-Mission and history
+Mission and History

-FreeGeek Chicago is a not-for-profit community organization that recycles used computers and parts to provide functional computers, education, internet access and job skills training to those who want
+FreeGeek Chicago is a not-for-profit community organization that recycles used computers and parts to provide functional computers, education, internet access and job skills training to those who want them.

 We are proud to be an affiliate of FreeGeek Portland, the founding FreeGeek.

 Press / Media

-- Feder, Emily.
-"How One Organization Increases Computer Access in Chicago".
+Feder, Emily.
+How One Organization Increases Computer Access in Chicago".
 AVODAH: Jewish Voices Pursuing Justice.
 2013-05-03.

 Chicago International Social Change Film Festival.
-"CISCFF Presents FreeGeek Chicago".
+CISCFF Presents FreeGeek Chicago.
 Video.
 2012-09-11.

 Dymowski, Gordon.
-Meet Your Neighbor: Free Geek Chicago".
+Meet Your Neighbor: Free Geek Chicago.
 One Cause at a Time.
 ChicagoNow.
 2012-08-27.

 Now, I would like to introduce you to Free Geek Chicago - they're a local organization who is dedicated to recycling old computer equipment and encouraging adoption of open source software.

-- Cottrell, Megan.
-"The geeks shall inherit the earth".
+Cottrell, Megan.
+The geeks shall inherit the earth.
 Tonic.com.
 2010-12-24.

 FreeGeek Chicago has taught hundreds of people how to take computers apart and put them back together, allowing them to volunteer weekly to eventually earn their own refurbished computer.

-- Chicago Revealed.
-"Free Geek Chicago".
+Chicago Revealed.
+Free Geek Chicago.
 Video.
 2010-11-02.

 FreeGeek Chicago is a Not-For-Profit Corporation, incorporated on December 21, 2007 in the State of Illinois.
 FreeGeek Chicago has received 501(c)(3) tax exempt status as a public charity from the United States Internal Revenue Service.

 Incorporated Name: FREEGEEK/CHICAGO, NFP

 Federal Tax Identification Number (TIN, EIN)(Link): 26-1852070

 Illinois, Secretary of State File Number (Link): 65933357

 North American Industry Classification System Code (NAICS):

 Current staff are: